nononoelsg/TechTrends/techtrends/README.md

-# TechTreds Web Application V1
+# TechTreds Web Application V1 update with github Action

 This is a Flask application that lists the latest articles within the cloud-native ecosystem.